plotly/plotly.github.io/_posts/2015-04-23-line-of-best-fit.md

 popularity: frontpage
 ---

-#Create a Line of Best Fit
+#Make a Line of Best Fit

 One of the most basic but potent combos in data visualization is the **scatter plot and trend line**.